python-attrs/attrs/docs/why.rst

 -------------

-:func:`collections.namedtuple`\ s are tuples with names, not classes. [#history]_ Since writing classes is tiresome in Python, now and then someone discovers all the typing they can save and get really excited.
+:func:`collections.namedtuple`\ s are tuples with names, not classes. [#history]_ Since writing classes is tiresome in Python, every now and then someone discovers all the typing they could save and gets really excited.
 However that convenience comes at a price.

 The most obvious difference between ``namedtuple``\ s and ``attrs``-based classes is that the latter are type-sensitive: